 The World's Largest Dinosaurs

-The World's Largest Dinosaurs is organized by the American Museum of Natural History, New York, in collaboration with Coolture Marketing, Bogotá, Colombia.
+The World's Largest Dinosaurs is organized by the American Museum of Natural History, New York, in collaboration with with Coolture Marketing, Bogotá, Colombia.